 An LOQ check sample consists of a sample matrix (e.g., deionized water, sand, commercially available tissue) free from the analytes of interest spiked with verified known amounts of analytes or a material containing known and verified amounts of analytes.
 It is used to establish intra-laboratory bias to assess the performance of the measurement system at the lower limits of analysis.
 The LOQ check sample is spiked into the sample matrix at a level less than or equal to the LOQ published in Appendix A of this QAPP, for each analyte for each analytical batch of CRP samples run.
 If it is determined that samples have exceeded the high range of the calibration curve, samples should be diluted or run on another curve.
+The working range of an instrumental method is established by the calibration curve.
 For diluted or high concentration samples run on batches with calibration curves that do not include the LOQ published in Appendix A of this QAPP, a check sample will be run at the low end of the calibration curve.